Ενημερωτικό Δελτίο του Παλλακωνικού Συλλόγου Νότιας Αυστραλίας «Ο Λεωνίδας» [Πολιτιστικός - Προοδευ

 The wind foretold of death's grim toll.

-Two hundred souls from Sparti's plain,
+One hundred eighteen souls from Sparti’s land,

 Embraced as one, a sombre throng,